-- (a) Metal storage containers shall meet the location, placement and maximum permitted area standards for detached accessory structures contained in this title; - (b) All metal storage containers shall be painted either to blend with the primary structure or painted earth-tone colors to minimize visual impacts, and shall be maintained rust-free with no peeling paint; - (c) A minimum lot area of 15,000 square feet is required for the placement of a metal storage container; - (d) The maximum area of a metal storage container on a lot less than 1 acre shall be 200 square feet (typically 20 feet by 10 feet); - (e) The maximum area of a metal storage container on a lot of 1 acre or larger shall be 400 square feet (typically 40 feet by 10 feet); - (f) The maximum number of metal storage containers permitted is 1 per acre, excepting that parcels of more than 15,000 square feet but less than 1 acre may have 1 metal storage container; - (g) Metal storage containers shall be used for storage purposes only with no human occupancy; - (h) No storage shall be placed upon or above the metal storage container; and - (i) Storage containers may be placed on a hard surface in the front yard area on a temporary basis of up to 30 days, with approval from the Director, when used to store household goods during a construction or home remodeling project or when moving to or from the residence.
+(a) Metal storage containers may only be placed in the side or rear yard area and must shall meet the location, placement and maximum permitted area standards for detached accessory structures contained in this title;

+(b) All metal storage containers Metal storage container exterior walls shall be fully covered in building siding material to have the appearance of a permanent structure and shall be painted either to blend with the primary structure or painted earth-tone colors to minimize visual impacts, and shall be maintained rust-free with no peeling paint;

+(c) A minimum lot area of 15,000 square feet is required for the placement of a metal storage container;

+(d) (c) The maximum area of a metal storage container on a lot less than 1 acre shall be 200 square feet (typically 20 feet by 10 feet);

+(e) (d) The maximum area of a metal storage container on a lot of 1 acre or larger shall be 400 square feet (typically 40 feet by 10 feet);

+(f) (e) The maximum number of metal storage containers permitted is 1 per acre, excepting that parcels of more than 15,000 square feet but less than 1 acre may have 1 metal storage container;

+(g) (f) Metal storage containers shall be used for storage purposes only with no human occupancy;

+(h) (g) No storage shall be placed upon or above the metal storage container; and

+(i) (h) Storage containers may be placed on a hard surface in the front yard area on a temporary basis of up to 30 days, with approval from the Director, when used to store household goods during a construction or home remodeling project or when moving to or from the residence.

-[Staff note: The requirement for a 5-year review of storage container permits (paragraph l) provides no added value to the process, in staff's opinion.
-If there are circumstance where the Planning Commission thinks a future review is warranted, it can be added as a condition to the special use permit.
-Also, it is unnecessary to state here (paragraph m) that application fees are collected.]
+[Staff note: The requirement for a 5-year review of storage container permits (paragraph 1) provides no added value to the process, in staff's opinion.
+If there are circumstance where the Planning

+Commission thinks a future review is warranted, it can be added as a condition to the special use permit.
+Also, it is unnecessary to state here (paragraph m) that application fees are collected.